 Digital vs Manual Controls

 Digital controls with presets are more precise and convenient.
-Manual dials are simpler and cannot break.
-Both produce the same food.
+Manual dials are simpler and have fewer electronics to go wrong.
+Both can produce the same food.
 If you want set-and-forget convenience, go digital.
-If you want reliability, manual is fine.
+If you prefer simple controls, manual is fine.

 Non-Stick Coating Quality

-The basket coating determines how easy the fryer is to clean and how long it lasts.
-Ceramic non-stick (Ninja, Cosori) is more durable than PTFE-based coatings (most budget models).
-If food sticks regularly, it becomes annoying fast.
+The basket coating affects how easy the fryer is to clean and how well it ages.
+Ceramic non-stick baskets on brands such as Ninja and Cosori tend to feel more robust than the thinner coatings on many budget models.
+If food starts sticking regularly, the appliance becomes annoying fast.

 Dishwasher-Safe Parts

-Check that the basket, crisper plate, and any other removable parts are dishwasher safe.
-Hand-washing a greasy air fryer basket is nobody’s idea of fun.
+Check that the basket, crisper plate and any other removable parts are dishwasher safe.
+Hand-washing a greasy air fryer basket gets old quickly.

 Features You Can Ignore